-The lifespan that you should expect is going to have a lot to do with the quality of the product that you purchase.
-Naturally, spending more money on a high-end mattress is going to return you a better product, which can be expected to hold up for a longer period of time.
-In general terms, you should expect to get somewhere in the range of seven to ten years of quality performance from a memory foam mattress.
+The lifespan that you should expect is going to have a lot to do with the quality of the product you purchase.
+Naturally, spending more money on a high-end mattress is going to return you a better product, which can be expected to hold up for a longer period.
+In general terms, you should expect to get somewhere in the range of seven to ten years of quality performance from a memory foam bed.

 Off gassing is one of the leading complaints.
-Basically, a new one is going to need to get rid of its chemical smell at first, which is a process known as off gassing.
-This usually only lasts for a short period of time, but it can put some people off when they are just getting started on their new mattress.
+A new one is going to need to get rid of its chemical smell at first, which is a process known as off gassing.
+This usually only lasts for a short period, but it can put some people off when they are just getting started on their new mattress.
 If you do decide to buy one, it is important to understand that off gassing is likely to be part of the process.

 Good for Romance?